daitj/monado-flatpak/README.md

 # Limitations

-- The main Monado service must be run from the terminal.

 - The Monado Flatpak currently lacks the full featureset of Monado.
-This can be remedied by adding the appropriate dependencies to the Monado module located at `modules/monado.json`.
-Some may not work however, so YMMV.
+This can be remedied by adding the appropriate dependencies to the Monado module located at `modules/monado.json` and setting any CMake compiler options.
+Some may not work however, so YMMV

-- Additionally, the systemd socket functionality to automatically start Monado when an OpenXR client is unavailable with the Flatpak.
+- Any systemd functionality does not work due to the inability to export systemd services and sockets from Flatpaks

 - The host's OpenXR applications cannot run with the Monado flatpak.
-Either use or package the applications as Flatpaks or build Monado from source on the host.
+Either use or package the applications as Flatpaks or build Monado from source on the host
+    - AppImages *may* work by extracting their contents and running the extracted binary within a Flatpak, provided that `XR_RUNTIME_JSON` is set properly